-One of the most prevalent security incidents I have seen arise in small and medium-sized businesses is the installation of Potentially Unwanted Programs (PUPs).
-Allowing every employee to install software at their discretion is likely to lead to unwanted or malicious programs infiltrating the company's network environment.
+One of the most prevalent security incidents in smaller enterprise environments is the installation of Potentially Unwanted Programs (PUPs).
+Allowing every employee to install software at their discretion is likely to lead to unwanted or malicious programs infiltrating the company's environment.
 A core principle of modern zero-trust security is not trusting any user or program by default.
 All software deployed in the environment needs to be vetted carefully before installation.

-This framework has already reviewed Group Policies as a way of locking down systems so users cannot install any software without administrator elevation.
+Group Policy can be used to lock down systems so users cannot install any software without administrator elevation.
 Another feature that can take this a step further is Application Whitelisting.
-This strategy prevents all software from running by default.
-Network administrators then have to go in and manually allow the programs that are approved for the work environment.
-Using application whitelisting adds a "principle of least privilege" to software.
-Employees are only allowed to run the bare minimum software to do their work.
+This control prevents all software from running by default.
+Admins have to go in and manually whitelist the programs that are approved for the environment.
+Application whitelisting forces software to run on a need-to-know basis.
+Employees can only run the bare minimum software to do their work.

 Different device management platforms have their own strategies for implementing app whitelisting.
-MS InTune and Apple Configurator are two Mobile Device Management platforms that allow an admin to centrally set app whitelisting policies for devices in their network.
-Depending on the devices running in your network, InTune may be a good option as it supports management for Windows, macOS, IoS, and Android devices.
+Microsoft InTune and Apple Configurator are two Mobile Device Management platforms that allow an admin to set app whitelisting policies for devices.
+Depending on the devices running, InTune may be the preferred option for smaller organizations, as it supports management for Windows, macOS, iOS, and Android devices.

-The classic implementation of app whitelisting is through the Windows AppLocker program.
-If your network runs a handful of Windows PCs, then AppLocker should suffice for setting app whitelisting policies.
+The basic implementation of application whitelisting is done with the Windows AppLocker feature.
+If your network runs a handful of Windows PCs on a domain or workgroup network, then AppLocker should suffice for configuring application whitelisting.

-AppLocker is configured through the Windows Local Security Policy:
+AppLocker is configured through the Windows Local Security Policy on workgroup networks and Group Policy Management console on domain networks:

 AppLocker allows you to whitelist applications through three rule conditions: